-5.x.2.3.6 Spreading, modulation and pulse shaping
+5.x.2.3.4 Spreading, modulation and pulse shaping

-Uplink - FDD
+Uplink

-Spreading consists of two operations.
+Spreading is applied after modulation and before pulse shaping.
+It consists of two operations.
 The first is the channelisation operation, which transforms every data symbol into a number of chips, thus increasing the bandwidth of the signal.
 The number of chips per data symbol is called the Spreading Factor (SF).
 The second operation is the scrambling operation, where a scrambling code is applied to the spread signal.